wayee/cc2d/README.md

 cc2d
 ====

-A 2d game engine of ActionScript 3.0.
+A 2D Game Engine for ActionScript 3.0.